-ACTION STEPS:
+ACTION STEPS

-Going through the motions of an AAR is relatively easy - putting AARs into the DNA of your organization is the challenge.
+Going through the motions of an AAR is relatively easy-putting AARs into the DNA of your organization is the challenge.
 The following steps will help to make AARs a "living practice" that can transform team and organizational performance.

-- 1. Schedule After Action Reviews consistently to learn from both successes and failures.
-"Postmortems" have a negative connotation that discourages participation and enthusiasm.
+- 1. Schedule after-action reviews consistently to learn from both successes and failures.
+"Post-mortems" have a negative connotation that discourages participation and enthusiasm.
 AARs should be held during or immediately after successful and non-successful events, using the positive positioning of improving your own performance and not that of someone else. - 2.
 Gather relevant facts and figures related to the team's performance.
 If project deadlines have been missed, product standards are being ignored, or client feedback is disregarded in the team's execution, these facts set the foundation for an AAR that is grounded in relevant data. - 3.
-Make participation mandatory and involve all team members in the discussion even customers, partners, and suppliers can be included.
+Make participation mandatory and involve all team members in the discussion-even customers, partners, and suppliers can be included.
 Each participant will likely have a different perspective on the event, and this serves as a key input into the AAR.
 Everyone's voice is important, so you must be able to receive criticism from a few levels down.
 Open-ended questions that are related to specific standards or expectations will encourage involvement. - 4.
 Have a three-pronged focus: performance of team members, the leader, and the team as a whole.
-Keep the attention on facts and outcomes: what are the strengths and weaknesses of each?
+Keeping the attention on facts and outcomes, what are the strengths and weaknesses of each?
 This focus keeps the discussion centered on what the team can control (as opposed to what is happening at headquarters or on another team). - 5.
-Follow the "Rules of Engagement."
+Follow the "rules of engagement."
 To encourage honest participation and mutual trust, AARs must be: confidential (joint learning is shared, but individual comments are not), transparent, focused on individual and team improvement and development, and in preparation for "next time." - 6.
 Share learning across the organization.
-Many organizations, including Huber and Microsoft, use databases or blogs to make the lessons of AARs available via Intranet to all of their teams.
-It's inefficient to withhold key learnings from other teams and allow them to make the same mistakes or prevent them from replicating best practices. - 7.
-Consider scheduling a Before Action Review (BAR) prior to your next significant event.
-The team would benefit from a review of lessons learned and potential integration of these lessons into the new plan or performance standards.
+Many organizations, including Huber and Microsoft, use databases or blogs to make the lessons of AARs available via intranet to all of their teams.
+It's inefficient to withhold key learnings from other teams and allow them to make the same mistakes or prevent them from replicating best practices.